DPS releases names of 15 bus crash victims

 Injured driver of the pickup truck:

-Jack Dillon Young, 20, of Leakey (airlifted to University Hospital in San Antonio in stable condition)
+Jack Dillon Young, 20, of Leakey (airlifted to University Hospital in San Antonio in serious condition)

 © 2017 KENS-TV